Rank-Level duality and Conformal Block divisors: Introduction

 \subsection{Acknowledgments}

 I thank Prakash Belkale for helpful discussions during the preparation of this manuscript and for pointing out the twisting by psi classes.
-I would also like to thank Angela Gibney and Han-Bom Moon for useful discussions on the birational geometry of $\mon$.
+I would also like to thank Angela Gibney and Han-Bom Moon for useful discussions on the birational geometry of $\mon$ and for detailed comments on an earlier version of this paper.
+I also thank the anonymous referee for valuable comments.